tlor0026/Tong-Lor-s-Professional-Profile/readme.md

 ## Usage
-Here is a link to my deployed page online! https://tlor0026.github.io/Tong-Lor-s-Professional-Profile/
+Here is a link to my deployed page online! https://tlor0026.github.io/Tong-Lor-s-Professional-Profile/ Please feel free to use my navigation bar for easier access.
+If needed my page should be responsive to smaller screens!

 ## Credits
 All HTML and CSS knowldge used to create my profile are listed below!